ludovicchabant/PieCrust2/docs/docs/99_reference/02_page-configuration.md

   sources, already set the date using the page's filename.

 * `format`: Specifies what formatter to use to render this page.
 Defaults to `site/default_format`, which defaults to Markdown.
+For a list of valid formatter names, see the [formatters reference][fmtref].

 * `items_per_page`: Defines how many items to include per page when using the `pagination` data endpoint.